-Webster University’s master of arts (MA) in education and innovation aims to develop knowledge, skills and creative competencies in educational design and innovation.
-The program serves community, business and organizational leaders, trainers, educators and other professionals in the public, private and voluntary (not-for-profit) sectors.
+Webster University’s Master of Arts (MA) in Education and Innovation aims to develop knowledge, skills and creative competencies in educational design and innovation.
+The program serves community, business and organizational leaders, trainers, educators and other professionals in the public, private and voluntary (nonprofit) sectors.
 The program bridges the online or on-campus learning environment and the workplace by cultivating personal transformative learning and professional efficacy.
 Students develop teamwork and collaboration skills for real-world problem-solving, high-impact instruction and change process management.
 The program stresses experiential learning designs and technology transfer.
 Participants in this program learn to foster a "culture of innovation" in multi-faceted learning environments, workplaces and community contexts.

 At Webster Tashkent, the program is delivered in an on-campus format with the option to attend lectures remotely.

 Join the Education and Innovation Program in Uzbekistan

 Webster University's MA in Education and Innovation is offered online and on campus in Tashkent.
 Groups start classes in this program up to five times a year.
 Those interested in applying may do so at any time and choose a start date that is most convenient.

 Call 71-241-3300 or 71-241-4158 or email us at email@example.com

 Webster's Master of Arts in Education and Innovation Program

 The online MA in Education and Innovation at Webster University is designed to prepare you for careers in instructional design in education and organizational training development in any industry as workplaces become increasingly digital.
 Faculty members are associated with the Webster Center for Creativity and Innovation (WCCI) in Geneva, Switzerland.